Will Taʻufoʻou

-Will Taʻufoʻou (/taʊˈfoʊ.oʊ/; born June 19, 1986) is an American football fullback who is currently a free agent.
-He was signed by the Chicago Bears as an undrafted free agent in 2009.
-He played college football at California.
+Will Taʻufoʻou (/taʊˈfoʊ.oʊ/; born June 19, 1986) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the California Golden Bears and was signed by the Chicago Bears as an undrafted free agent in 2009.

 College career

-Taʻufoʻou played at Cal for four years, during which running backs Marshawn Lynch (2005 and 2006), Justin Forsett (2007), and Jahvid Best (2008) each ran for more than 1,000 yards, with Best becoming the 2008 Pac-10 rushing leader.
+Taʻufoʻou played at the University of California, Berkeley, for four years, during which running backs Marshawn Lynch (2005 and 2006), Justin Forsett (2007), and Jahvid Best (2008) each ran for more than 1,000 yards, with Best becoming the 2008 Pac-10 rushing leader.

 Professional career

 Chicago Bears

 Taʻufoʻou was signed by the Chicago Bears as a free agent on April 27, 2009.
 He was waived on September 4 and was placed on the team's practice squad on September 5, where he remained the entire season.

 After his practice squad contract expired at season's end, Taʻufoʻou was re-signed to a future contract by the Bears on January 4, 2010.
 He re-signed with the Bears again on July 29, 2011.
 He was waived on September 6.